 United Power owns the surface rights of the parcel but does not own the mineral rights.
 The mineral rights owner will be notified per the requirements of 24-65.5-103 C.R.S.
-A Western easement overlaps the southwest corner of the Project Area (Appendix B).
-There are no other proposed or existing covenants, special conditions, grants, or other restrictions on the property (see also Sections 4, 5 and 6 of this application).
+A Western easement overlaps the

 4. Proof of Ownership